 Act 13 (Impact Fee)

-The law provides for the imposition of an unconventional gas well fee (also called a drilling impact fee), and the expenditure of the funds generated by that impact fee to local and state purposes specifically outlined in the law.
-The law also contains a mechanism as to how the fees shall be distributed.
-A significant portion of the fees generated will be used to cover the local impacts of drilling while several of state agencies will also receive funding for a variety of other purposes.
+Act 13/Impact Fee provides for the imposition of an unconventional gas well fee (also called an impact fee), and the distribution of those funds to local and state governments.
+Act 13/Impact Fee also contains provisions regarding how the impact fee may be spent.
+A significant portion of the funds collected will be distributed directly to local governments to cover the local impacts of drilling.
+Also, several state agencies will receive funding to be used for a variety of other purposes.

-The law specifically provides for the imposition of an unconventional well fee by county (or alternatively municipalities compelling the imposition of an unconventional well fee).
-A county may impose the fee if unconventional gas wells are located within its borders and it passes an ordinance within 60 days of the effective date of the act.
+Act 13/Impact Fee specifically provides for the imposition of an unconventional well fee by county (or alternatively municipalities compelling the imposition of an unconventional well fee).
+A county may impose the fee if unconventional gas wells are located within its borders and it passes an ordinance within 60 days of the effective date of Act 13.
 A county that does not pass an ordinance imposing a fee shall be prohibited from receiving funds.
 This prohibition shall remain in effect until a county passes an ordinance imposing a fee.

-Under the law, the Pennsylvania Public Utility Commission (PUC) administers the collection and disbursement of the fee.
-Also, the PUC may review ordinances at the request of a county or municipality as well as complaints filed by a well owner/operator or a person residing within the municipality who is aggrieved by the enactment or enforcement of a local ordinance.
+Under Act 13/Impact Fee, the Pennsylvania Public Utility Commission (PUC) administers the collection and disbursement of the fee.
+Also, the PUC may review ordinances at the request of a municipality as well as complaints filed by a well owner/operator or a person residing within the municipality who is aggrieved by the enactment or enforcement of a local ordinance.
 Due to proceedings before the sate courts, the Commission currently is not reviewing local ordinances.

 Questions should be sent via email to the Commission’s resource account, ra-Act13@pa.gov, which has been established as a means of communicating with the Commission on informational matters.
-Interested parties may wish to provide an email and mailing address in which the PUC can use to provide you with information in the future.
+Interested parties may wish to provide an email, mailing address and telephone number, which the PUC can use to provide you with information in the future.

 Interactive Impact Fee Website